unkyulee/micro-journal/micro-journal-rev-2.1/guide.md

 When you have finished, press Ctrl+c to return to the launcher.

 **Back up to a Flash Drive** - You can also back up files directly to a USB flash storage device.
 No network is involved in this.
 With the Rev 2.1 on, plug an external memory accessory into the USB-A port in the back of the Rev 2.1.
-On the launcher menu, select "drive_mount.sh" and press Enter.
+On the launcher menu, select "usb_disk_connnect.sh" and press Enter.
 At the bottom of the screen you will see:

         Device /dev/sda1 mounted to /home/microjournal/microjournal/DISK
         Press any key to continue...

 As it says, press any key.

 You will now see the "DISK" directory has been added at the top of the Launcher menu.
 Select DISK and you will see any files that are already on the flash memory device.
 To back up a file to the external memory, select the documents folder.
 Use the right arrow to move to your list of files in documents.
 Use the up arrow and down arrow to select the file you want to back up.
-Type **yy** (a command help text will appear with the first y, but just type the second y).
+Type yy (a command help text will appear with the first y, but just type the second y).
 This copies the file.
 Then type the left arrow to return to the launcher list and select DISK.
-Use the right arrow again to move into the DISK directory and type **pp** to paste the file there.
+Use the right arrow again to move into the DISK directory and type pp to paste the file there.
 That file is now on the flash memory.
 Repeat this as needed for whatever files you want to transfer.
 You can also copy files from the external memory and paste them in the documents folder if you choose by reversing these instructions.

-When you are finished copying files, on the launcher, select "drive_unmount.sh".
+When you are finished copying files, on the launcher, select "usb_disk_safe_remove.sh".
 Hit Enter.
 At the bottom of the screen you will see:

         Flushing filesystem buffers...
         Unmounting /home/microjournal/microjournal/DISK...